henrytwo/CSC207-Final-Project/phase2/readme.txt

 Important: Ensure that the working directory for the project is /phase2 to ensure all the resources are read correctly

+Note: due to some silly problems with some team member's systems, Main.java has been changed to MainSystem.java.
+      MainSystem.java is now the main entrypoint to the program

 + Change log
     - God mode added (god mode users are organizers for all conferences in the system)
     - GUI added